warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 ### 1. Sending a request

-1. The Client sends a `MsgNewSignatureRequest` transaction to its Node, specifying these details:
+1. The Client sends a `MsgNewSignRequest` transaction to its Node, specifying these details:

 - Raw data bytes
-- The private key ID
+- The key ID
 - The Approval Rule ID

-2. A `SignatureRequest` object is created and stored in the on-chain database.
+2. A `SignRequest` object is created and stored in the on-chain database.

 **Note:** While key requests directly indicate the [Keychain ID](/learn/glossary#keychain-id) in the request, signature requests contain the Keychain ID inside the `keys` object.